 Always make sure the props are safe and age-appropriate.
-You can also ask the parents about the child’s interest to make sure you have something to keep them captivated.
+You can also ask the parents about the child’s interests to make sure you have something to keep them captivated.
 Pinterest is a great place to go for ideas for kid-friendly props.

 11. Play a Game

 Games are fun for adults and children alike.
 Even something as simple as peek-a-boo.
-You don’t need any props, just your hands and your face.
+You don’t need any props, just your hands, and your face.

 These types of games are simple and silly.
 The child will forget they’re at a photoshoot, and you can capture those beaming smiles.

 Some toddlers have a bit of a rebellious side.
-But, you can use this to your advantage!
+But you can use this to your advantage!
 If they want to do the opposite of what they’re told, tell them not to smile.
 It can work for older kids too.
 It’s better than asking, “Say cheese!”